 The Prom Boutique began in 1998 in the cramped office of Sonia Clogston, a case worker for the state of Missouri who dealt primarily with girls in foster care or other care organizations.
+She teamed with a Girl Scout Troop from Blue Springs for the first event with 135 dresses.
 Before long, the dresses were exploding out of the office doors.
 In 2005, Sonia partnered with the Woods Chapel United Methodist Church in Lee’s Summit, and the Prom Boutique has grown exponentially ever since.
-In 2017, we gave away over 2,000 beautiful dresses to area teen girls and social agencies!

 We initially collected only dresses; we’ve expanded over the years to include shoes, evening bags, undergarments, jewelry and tuxedos/suits.

 There are so many stories over the years...

 The dad who got tears in his eyes when his daughter walked around the corner in her dress.
 He said, "We drove 2 hours to see this moment.
 Thank you."

 The young lady who was just thrilled with her new dress and wanted to make a donation; all she had was 41 cents, but she gave it to us!

 The mom in a wheelchair who got special permission from hospice to accompany her daughter to the Boutique and see her try on dresses.

 The teary-eyed mom whose 2 daughters found dresses at our Boutique.
 She said they'd never had to worry about money that much until her husband was injured on his job and was denied workman's comp; they're appealing, but in the meantime there's no money coming in for extras like prom dresses.